grantcarthew/node-scalable-blob-store/README.md

 Other points of interest:

 -   Files are only stored at the bottom of the directory tree.
--   The directory use to write files is determined by the latest creation time.
+-   The directory used for writing files is determined by the latest creation time (file system birthtime attribute).
 -   Once the number of files in a directory reaches the `dirWidth` value, the next directory is created.
 -   Once the number of directories in any directory reaches the `dirWidth` value, the next parent directory is created.
 -   If the number of directories in the highest directory, being the blob store root, has reached the `dirWidth` value, the `dirWidth` value is ignored.